jannikls/jannikls.github.io/bookshelf.md

 2. Normann Angell -- The Great Illusion; Recommendation from Peter.
 3. Vladimir Sergeyevich Solovyov-- War, Progress, and the end of History, Including a Short Story of the Anti-Christ.
 Three Discussions; Recommendation from Peter.
 4. Wendell Willkie -- One World; Recommendation from Peter.

+### Some Physics Textbooks.
+I learned most physics through German textbooks which I will not link here.
+The few English ones I still own are:
+1. Gravitation -- Charles W. Misner, John Archibald Wheeler, and Kip Thorne
+1. An Introduction to Differential Geometry -- T. J. Willmore
+2. Tensors -- Mathematics of Differential Geometry and Relativity -- Zafar Ahsan
+3. Curvature in Mathematics and Physics -- Shlomo Sternberg
+4. To be completed.

 ### Movies
 Some of my favourite movies: